sudhirking2/-Incomplete-Naive-Implentation-of-TOB/README.md

 Once the program successfully loads the theory, it is ready for intended use.

 To view documentation, download main.pdf.
-Browser veiwing doesn't benfit from the hyper linking/targeting functionality.
+Browser veiwing doesn't benefit from the hyper linking/targeting functionality.